DSkrzypiec/blogImpl/content/post/home-server/index.md

 Additionally I store on the server mirrors of my GitHub repos and other side projects.
-I've set up environment for compiling projects in technologies I use in case I'd need to check something remotely.
+I've set up environment for compiling projects in technologies I use in case I'd need to check something out remotely.

 I feel that possibilities are endless and I just started exploring them.

 ## Summary

+Overall I'm very satisfied and happy with setting up my own server.
+I'm feeling comfortable that I can access my Home App from all of my devices from anywhere in secure fashion.

+Another reason I'm happy about is having a place which is running 24/7 where I've prepared development environments and all of kinds config files.
+In particular I can easily synchronize those on a new device.